What To Watch: The TV Shows And Movies You Should Stream This Week

 14. X-Men ’97 (Disney Plus)

 Anyone who skips the opening credits for Girls5eva should be thrown in prison.
-Actually, anyone who doesn’t watch Girls5eva, a hilarious joke-a-second comedy about a reunited girl group played by Sara Bareilles, Busy Philipps, Paula Pell, and Renée Elise Goldsberry, deserves a five-year sentence behind bars.
+Actually, anyone who doesn’t watch Girls5eva, a hilarious joke-a-second comedy about a reunited girl group played by Sara Bareilles, Busy Philipps, Paula Pell, and Renée Elise Goldsberry (don’t forget guest star Richard Kind!), deserves a five-year sentence behind bars.
 It’s harsh but fair.

 Everybody remembers Matt Damon in The Talented Mr. Ripley, and Andrew Scott is fully shaking off his “Hot Priest” days to don Tom Ripley’s grifter duds, this time in a more visually-striking medium, from the looks of this trailer.
 This series is, of course, based upon Patricia Highsmith’s series of novels, and the title character takes a job in the 1960s that sets him on the deceit-filled path to murder.
 Whether this debut will lead to adapting more books in further seasons, we shall have to wait and see.